benbahrenburg/Ti.GA/README.md

 <h1>Ti.GA</h1>

-A Goolge Analytics module with products just with you need in a consisten way.
+A Goolge Analytics module that provides just what you need, in a consistent way.

-This module was developed out the frustration of trying to support the full Google Analytics SDK only to have Google change their APIs in each version.
-Since most developers only care about tracking screens and timing events this module has been developed explicitly with that in mind.
+This module was developed as a result of the frustration in chasing Google's changing API between SDK versions.
+Since most developers only care about a few features of the SDK that is what this module provides.

 ===========================================
 <h2>Downloads</h2>